Ongoing CASUS Open Projects

 Computational methods for cell shapes and elastic materials

-Natural or synthetic elastic materials can form complex shapes that are hard to gasp computationally.
+Elastic materials can form complex shapes that are hard to gasp computationally.
 In biology, for example, the mechanical behavior of the cell surface itself, as well as additional processes taking place on the surface result in dynamic shape deformations.
 To validate hypotheses about mechanisms influencing an elastic material’s shape, effective mathematics and numerical simulation methods are required.
 This open project aims to contribute them.
 An overarching theme of the planned work is to advance established calculation methods used for flat (one-, two-, and three-dimensional) spaces to make them work in curved (high-dimensional) spaces.